PortSwigger/KollaboratorModuleBuilder/README.md

 ## Future plans

-- Add ability to create/manage session identifiers(assist in creating session which are created via email OTPs).
+- Add ability to create/manage session identifiers(assist in creating session which are created via email OTPs).(Branch - SMTP-Interaction-builder).

 ## Contribution
 If you'd like to contribute to this project, please feel free to fork the repository and submit a pull request!